0v3rt1r3d/co2esp32tg/README.md

 ## Usage

 You might want to launch your own bot implementation, so follow the steps:
 1) Buy odroid (or raspberry) device, MH-z19 and bme280 sensors.
-Fill servicemd template and enable service.
 2) Create a virtual machine with public IP, fill `server` systemd confing (ssl-sertificates, working directory, etc), and enable it.
+3) Fill systemd template for odroid and enable service.
-3) Create a new telegram bot and set web hook for your virtual host.
+4) Create a new telegram bot and set web hook for your virtual host.